IceHe/lib/java/cmd/javac.md

 `-Xprint`

 - Prints a **textual representation of specified types for debugging purposes.**
-    - This doesn’t perform annotation processing or compilation.
+    - This doesn't perform annotation processing or compilation.
     - The format of the output could change.

 `-XprintProcessorInfo`